 Many dogs find themselves in shelters because they weren’t trained.
 They jumped on people, chewed shoes, barked incessantly, stole food off the table, etc. We know that no pet parent sets out to surrender a puppy and that’s why training your dog or puppy is so important.
 Remember, you CAN teach an old dog new tricks!

-Set aside time, each day to train your dog – they will love the training time because you will be making it fun and exciting for them AND you will be using positive reinforcement training that will include delicious homemade treats infused with Dogginip.
+Set aside time, each day to train your dog – they will love the training time because you will be making it fun and exciting for them AND you will be using positive reinforcement training that will include delicious treats.

 Why You Should Train Your Dog